Amazon Elastic File System – Production-Ready in Three Regions

 The portfolio of AWS storage products has grown increasingly rich and diverse over time.
 Amazon S3 started out with a single storage class and has grown to include storage classes for regular, infrequently accessed, and archived objects.
 Similarly, Amazon Elastic Block Store (Amazon EBS) began with a single volume type and now offers a choice of four types of SAN-style block storage, each designed to be a great for a particular set of access patterns and data types.

 With object storage and block storage capably addressed by S3 and EBS, we turned our attention to the file system.
 We announced the Amazon Elastic File System (EFS) last year in order to provide multiple EC2 instances with shared, low-latency access to a fully-managed file system.

-I am happy to announce that EFS is now available for production use in the US East (Northern Virginia), US West (Oregon), and EU (Ireland) Regions.
+I am happy to announce that EFS is now available for production use in the US East (N. Virginia), US West (Oregon), and Europe (Ireland) Regions.